Paying off a loan early can reduce your overall interest payments, but depending on the terms of your loan, you could face prepayment penalties.

 Key Takeaway If you’re considering paying off your car loan in full, review your budget and the loan terms to see whether it makes good financial sense.

-How to pay off your car loan early
+How to pay off your auto loan early

 If paying off your loan early makes sense, start by contacting the lender to discuss your plan.
 You have two options: